Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 If you ever find yourself reading history textbooks or learning history lessons about the Philippines, especially during the Spanish colonial period, you'll learn that the country was greatly influenced by Spain by language, culture, names, behaviors, and even societal systems.
 But just like every part of the history of the world, there will always be white and black patches within a collective shadowed area.

-The Life of an Unofficial Hero
+The Life of an Unofficial National Hero

-Born in 1861 in the town of Calamba in Laguna province, he had nine sisters and one brother.
+Born in June 19, 1861 in the town of Calamba in Laguna province, he had nine sisters and one brother.
 His parents were leaseholders of a hacienda, a large landed estate, and an accompanying rice farm by the Dominicans (one member of the Spanish friars).

 From an early age, José showed charismatic intellect.
 He's one of the most educated Filipinos to ever exist during the Spanish colonial era.